alfredodeza/ansible-jenkins/README.rst

 --------------------------------

 *  launcher:
-    - description: Launcher method for a remote node (only needed for 'create' operations)
+    - description: Launcher method for a remote node (only needed for 'create' operations).
+Other possible values accepted like JNLP: 'hudson.slaves.JNLPLauncher'

     - required: false
     - default: 'hudson.plugins.sshslaves.SSHLauncher'